ccollicutt/ccollicutt.github.io/_posts/2022-12-22-jenkins-kubernetes-plugin-agent.md

 ## Conclusion

 This took a bit of testing to get right, but not that much work.
 I kinda like Jenkins in my homelab because I can just poke around at it and not worry too much about how replicable it all is.
 Jenkins is pretty good from that perspective, just install plugins, configure things manually, update plugins.
-Sometimes it's nice just to do some ClickOps.
+Sometimes it's nice just to do ClickOps.

 I've got a fair bit more to understand about this plugin though.
 There's a lot more work to be done around Pod Templates...but that's for another day.
+At least at this point Jenkins can create jobs in the Kubernetes cluster.

 ## ISSUE - tcpSlaveAgentListener